 Youth 4 Change provides community based specialty mental health services to children and youth ages 0-21 in Yuba and Sutter Counties.
 The specific programs offered are Community Based Behavioral Health services, Intensive Home Based Services (IHBS), Intensive Care Coordination (ICC), Therapeutic Behavior Services (TBS), and Full Service Partnership (FSP) services.
 Services provided include assessments, plan development, individual, group and family therapy, individual and group rehabilitation services, case management and collateral services and medication support.
-Clients receiving Full Service Partnership services have access to a crisis line answered by someone on their treatment team 24 hours a day, 7 days a week.
+Clients receiving Full Service Partnership services have access to a crisis line answered by someone on their treatment team 24-hours a day, 7-days a week.
 Youth 4 Change facilitate the County's Family Urgent Response System (FURS) reporting and response requirements.

 VCSS facilitates Child and Family Team (CFT) meetings for Probation and CAPS.
 VCSS provides a Family Advocate and a CFT Facilitator.
 The Family Advocate is responsible for processing CFT referrals from probation officers and social workers; completes a Connection Map with youth, probation officer or social worker; engages natural support for the youth; and sets up CFT meetings.
 The Facilitator coordinates with the Family Advocate to schedule CFT's; conducts initial and follow-up CFT's; and completed the CFT Meeting Success Plan.
 SYBH Clinical Program Manager of Youth and Family Services attends the meetings for input regarding mental health services.
-VCSS also facilitates the Hall to Home program.
-This is a contractual agreement between VCSS and YCOE after YCOE successfully obtained the Title 2 Grant from BSCC.
+YCOE also facilitates the Hall to Home program.
 This program ready's youth and families from an institutional setting, to their respective communities.